 B 2: (Similar to Q. D 2) Aspie Mouse lives with four siblings: brother D, sisters B, C & E.

 a.
-If you live or lived with one or more other children growing up, especially non-Autistic (neuro-typical), how do/ did you and they get along?
+If you live or lived with one or more other children growing up, especially if one or more are non-Autistic (Neurotypical), how do/ did you and they get along?

 b.
 Same situation (grew up with other kids, Autistic or not): Was there jealousy — complaints about fairness — about parents’ treatment about achievement, abilities, success, attention, and how rules were applied to you vs. them?
 Do/ did such complaints go both ways, or did you or another child complain a lot more, at least in your memory?
 Would the other child(ren) likely agree on who complained more?

 e.
-(Will go into further depth with this subject in Question D 3, 2 chapters later): How do you think Aspie Mouse feels when 3 of his 4 siblings call him “names” and say they’d rather he be gone?
+(Will go into further depth with this subject in Question D 3, 2 chapters later and again after Ch.
+H): How do you think Aspie Mouse feels when 3 of his 4 siblings call him “names” and say they’d rather he be gone?
 Has this been an issue between you and your siblings (if you have) and/ or schoolmates (name-calling)?
 How have you handled it?

 f.
-Do you believe sibling issues are different (better? worse? the same?) in homes where none of the children having Autism or other reason their brains operate differently from most people’s?
+Do you believe sibling issues are different (better? worse? the same?) in homes where none of the children have Autism or other situation where some of their brains operate differently from most people’s?